Record Details

 Summary

 An early 18th century garden mount, with a spiral walk to the top, which provided views over the lake and towards the Hall.
-A late 19th century brick water tower is now on the top of the mount.
+In 1884 a brick water tower (NHER 68251) was constructed on top to aid fire fighting on site.
+The garden mount is also visible as an earthwork on recent (2017) visualised lidar data.

 Images